ijlyttle/warrenr/README.md

 ## Example

-Let's say you have an API call that does not work 100% of the time, due to vagaries in the network, etc.
+Let's say you have an API call that does not work 100% of the time, due to vagaries of the network, etc.

 ```R
 result <- fragile_api_call(arg1 = "foo", ...)